Frequently Asked Questions

 May I submit an additional letter of recommendation?

 Applicants to the MBA program are required to submit one letter of recommendation.
-You should not submit more than one official letters of recommendation through the online application.
+If you have an additional recommender, you can consider listing them as one of your two professional references instead.

 Does MIT Sloan accept peer recommendations from either current MIT Sloan students or alumni?